 All brand champions genuinely use your products or services in their own lives.
-And all brand champions love your brand so much that they are willing to keep sharing your products or services with others.
+And all brand champions love your brand so much that they are willing to keep sharing your products or services with others – often, for free.
 Their brand loyalty is second to none!

 Brand champions are genuinely interested in your company, to the extent that they care about its growth and how others perceive it.
 They know everything about your brand – its story, mission, and values, and what makes your products or services great.
 They may also be your most devoted customers and referrers.

 Much of the promotional work that brand champions do is driven by their brand love and brand loyalty.
 That reflects in the authenticity and enthusiasm of their sharing.

 Brand champions don’t necessarily expect payment, since they’re not always tied to a formal contract or obligation.
 It’s still common for brands to give out incentives as a way to motivate them and keep interest levels high.
 But brand love is the main catalyst behind champions’ sharing.